Text Messaging for Medical Appointment Reminders

 Patients can check their texts even if they’re not available to answer a phone call.
 And they can easily refer back to the text later if they forget their appointment time.

-Texts are never ignored.
+Texts are rarely ignored.

 Less than 1% of all text messages go unread.
 There’s no spam box for them to go to, and the notifications can’t be turned off.
 One of our users, Lighthouse Dental, reports nearly a 100% response rate to their texts as opposed to phone calls.

 How to Write Effective Text Message Appointment Reminders